 Dubai loves to break records, and when it does, it's by a long shot.
 Gevora Hotel is one of the newest additions to the ever-growing number of towers, and it has taken the title of the world's tallest hotel.
 At 356.3 meters (1,169 ft), it took the crown from another Dubai hotel, the JW Marriott Marquis Dubai, beating it by a single meter.
 Gevora is located on the Sheikh Zayed Road, if you like this part of the town, that's another reason to stay here.

 XVA Art Hotel is situated in the Al Fahidi Historical Neighbourhood, which dates back to the 1890s.
-In 2005 the Dubai Municipality agreed to fully restore the old buildings and roads of Dubai's oldest neighborhood.
+In 2005 the Dubai Municipality agreed to fully restore Dubai's oldest neighborhood's old buildings and roads.
 XVA mixes Persian architectural heritage with creative contemporary art.
 The result is a unique atmosphere of the historic environment spiced up with modernity.

 The unique ship of the British empire was immaculately restored to its historic glory.
 But instead of colonial business, the 13-deck ship is now docked and ready to receive guests.
 The 215 refurbished rooms and suites are fitted with heritage furniture and, of course, all the modern stuff you would expect from a hotel.

 One&Only The Palm hotel is a secluded island sanctuary.
 It's located on Palm Island's tip, and it's encompassed by the sea.
-This glamorous beachfront resort is a great choice if you are looking for a tropical island feel, but you want urban life to be ideally close by.
+This glamorous beachfront resort is an excellent choice if you are looking for a tropical island feel, but you want urban life to be ideally close by.

 I'm sure Burj Khalifa does not require an introduction.
 Armani Hotel is housed in this iconic tower, and it's the only hotel in the world's tallest skyscraper.
 This is your chance to experience how it feels to live a "high life".
 If you are a fan of Giorgio Armani's work, you will be happy to know that all details were designed by him, from biscuits to the SPA, everything.

-If you miss authenticity in Dubai, and you prefer old towns over sparkling new skyscrapers, then this place is exactly for you.
+If you miss authenticity in Dubai and prefer old towns over sparkling new skyscrapers, then this place is for you.
 Al Seef Heritage Hotel is located on Dubai Creek's southern banks.
 It's a network of 22 traditional mud houses with iconic wind towers, vintage playgrounds, and majlises – communal spaces.
 Here, you can experience Dubai as if it was the 18th-century.